celestifybristol/DNN.AMPy/README.md

 5. CSS styling - Create an AMP CSS file.
 Place in portal root??
 Read file and import into doc

 6. Module Settings
---URL override
+- URL override
---Module chooser
+- Module chooser
---Other AMP features per module maybe (https://ampbyexample.com/#components)
+- Other AMP features per module maybe (https://ampbyexample.com/#components)
-> Accordion
+   - Accordion
-> light box
+   - light box
-> iframe
+   - iframe
-> analytics
+   - analytics

 7. Portal Settings
-> CSS
+ - CSS
-> templating
+ - templating
-> amp font
+ - amp font
-> menu creator
+ - menu creator

 8. Build settings into DNN 9 toolbar

 9. CSS ignore
-> if a module has a class or container with "skip-amp" then it should be ignored.
+ - if a module has a class or container with "skip-amp" then it should be ignored.